 Montage commenced combined RC and diamond drilling program in early October, mobilizing up to 7 drill rigs to site.
 The first 20,000m targeted the expansion of the inferred resources which successfully grew the Koné deposit to over 3.0Moz (see January 28, 2021 press release).
 Following the expansion drilling campaign Montage commenced a 35,000m infill program (and has since increased to 55,000m) designed to convert the Inferred Mineral Resource to the Indicated category, with that program expected to be completed in June 2021.
-Concurrent with the drilling Montage has been advancing towards a Preliminary Economic Assessment scheduled for completion in early Q2/2021.
+Concurrent with the drilling Montage has been advancing towards a Preliminary Economic Assessment, which was released in May 2021.

-The study will be overseen by Lycopodium in Brisbane, Australia using the following international consultants:
+The study was overseen by Lycopodium in Brisbane, Australia using the following international consultants:

 |Metallurgical Test Work:||SGS Lakefield, Canada|